Installation view of Goodbye Sadness, Hello Sadness in Berlin

 Berlin

-Pace will present Goodbye Sadness, Hello Sadness, a group exhibition of paintings, sculptures, and photographs by an international group of twenty-one artists, at its Berlin gallery from July 4 through August 23.
-As the centerpiece of the exhibition, a functioning replica of the artist Friedrich Kunath’s studio bar will be installed on gallery’s ground floor.
+Pace will present Goodbye Sadness, Hello Sadness, a group exhibition of paintings, sculptures, and photographs by an international group of twenty-seven artists, at its Berlin gallery from July 4 through August 23.

 Goodbye Sadness, Hello Sadness takes its title from Bonjour Tristesse, the 1954 novel written by the then 18-year-old Françoise Sagan.
 The book’s hedonistic, carefree spirit—ultimately giving way to a disquieting loss of innocence—infuses the exhibition in Berlin, which coalesces around the nighttime as a setting for possibility and ambiguity.